JimmyMcBride/android-midterm/README.md

 >
 > You can use multiple instances of the same fragment class within the same activity, in multiple activities, or even as a child of another fragment.
 With this in mind, you should only provide a fragment with the logic necessary to manage its own UI.
 You should avoid depending on or manipulating one fragment from another. - [Source](https://developer.android.com/guide/fragments#modularity)

+### Navigation Component

+> The navigation component is a collection of libraries, tools, and plugins for uniform and smooth navigation.
+Navigation Architecture Component simplifies implementing navigation regardless of the app complexity.
+>
+> Android Jetpack provides a set of tools, libraries, and architectural guidelines that help to build quality Android applications faster.
+The Navigation component is the latest library introduced by Android Jetpack. - [Source](https://www.dhiwise.com/navigation-component-with-kotlin-and-jetpack/)

+#### Benefits of the navigation component

+- Visualize and edit your application navigation flow
+- Automates fragment transaction
+- Handles back and forth navigation by default
+- Sets animation and transitions by default
+- Simplifies deep linking
+- Easily Implement navigation UI patterns
+- Enforce type safety when passing information while navigating through different fragments

 ### Intent

 > The startActivity(Intent) method is used to start a new activity, which will be placed at the top of the activity stack.
 It takes a single argument, an Intent, which describes the activity to be executed.